Mouni178/Python-Programming/README2.md

 ## Progress

-- Day 1 – Introduction to Machine Learning
+- Day 1 – Completed Introduction to Machine Learning
-- Continuing my Machine Learning journey...
+-

 New notes, practice programs, algorithms, and projects will be added regularly as I continue learning Machine Learning.
 ## Technologies Used